-Figure 4: the block diagram of the SAS chip.
+Figure 3: the block diagram of the SAS chip.

 The sampling of all three signals starts after a rising edge, produced by the PMT-interface on the input of the SAS, and ends after the full depth of the unit has been reached.
-Each analogue memory samples the voltages at its three inputs and stores them in an array of switched capacitor, to be made available through the analogue output multiplexer for the digitisation performed by the external ADC.
-One of the analogue memories is actively sampling the signals after being started, while the others are retaining the previously acquired signals waiting for a readout request coming from the FPGA-Control Unit: depending on the classification of the event produced by the T&SPC and tagged together with the samples of the non-saturated dynamics will be transferred towards the
+Each analogue memory samples the voltages at its three inputs and stores them in an array of switched capacitors, to be made available through the analogue output multiplexer for the digitisation performed by the external ADC.
+One of the analogue memories is actively sampling the signals after being started, while the others are retaining the previously acquired signals waiting for a readout request coming from the FPGA-Control Unit.

-The analogue multiplexer, shown in figure 6, selects the correct analogue memory block and channel for the serial transfer towards the ADC under the control of the FPGA-Control Unit.
+The analogue multiplexer, shown in figure 3, selects the correct analogue memory block and channel for the serial transfer towards the ADC under the control of the FPGA-Control Unit.

 At a given time only one of the four SCA_Short is waiting for the start sampling signal issued by the T&SPC: if other SOT events arrive while one SCA_Short is still transferring its data, the next SCA_Short will start sampling in circular chain.
-The number of SCA_Short, their depth and the ratio between write and read frequencies have been optimised for the expected highest event rate of 300 KHz, giving a negligible dead time.
+The number of SCA_Short, their depth and the ratio between write and read frequencies have been optimised for the expected highest event rate of 300 kHz, giving a negligible dead time.

-The write and read frequencies of the SCA_Long are the same as the SCA Short: in the occurrence of an event longer than 80 ns, all the samples stored on its three channels are transferred towards the ADC.
+The write and read frequencies of the SCA_Long are the same as the SCA_Short: in the occurrence of an event longer than 80 ns, all the samples stored on its three channels are transferred towards the ADC.
 In the case of low amplitude signals, when the signal voltage is within the first input dynamics, Out A, only the samples stored in the corresponding channel are converted.
-If the PMT signal exceeds all the three linear dynamics, being its charge higher than 512 pe, after one of the SCA_Short ends sampling, the ADC will be connected to the integrator output of the PMTinterface until the moment the SOT signal returns to zero.
-The Control Unit shown in figure 4 is an asynchronous digital circuit that produces the control signals for all the analogue memories as a function of the classification code and the SOT signal.
+If the PMT signal exceeds all the three linear dynamics, being its charge higher than 512 pe, after one of the SCA Short ends sampling, the ADC will be connected to the integrator output of the PMTinterface until the moment the SOT signal returns to zero.
+The Control Unit shown in figure 3 is an asynchronous digital circuit that produces the control signals for all the analogue memories as a function of the classification code and the SOT signal.
 It also has the role of acting as an interface with the FPGA.